 As powerful offshore setups shed size and weight, it helps that the line follows suit.
 Maxcuatro answers that need without sacrificing strength.
 Besides the aforementioned benefits to casting, spool length, and visibility, Power Pro Maxcuatro has other advantages.

 With a spotlight on smaller setups, there’s no reason not to use Maxcuatro on larger size reels.
 Just be sure the specs match up.
 This will add even more precious yards to your reel as insurance against getting spooled.
 Finally, the reduction in line diameter also results in less water friction or drag.
 You won’t need as much weight on the drop to keep your intended fishing zone.

 There’s really no getting around it.
 Power Pro Maxcuatro uses a four strand braid count or four carriers as they call it.
-This is necessary to achieve the thinner diameter and keep line strength.
+This is necessary to achieve a thinner diameter and keep line strength.
 It’s also probably why you don’t see tests under 20 LB or over 100.
 At any rate, strand count isn’t such an issue until your line is knicked.
 Four strands minus one will lose more integrity than eight minus one.